-If you are running an earlier version of Perforce, you'll have to find the process ID of the p4d server and kill it manually from the UNIX shell.
+If you are running an version of Perforce from prior to 99.2, you'll have to find the process ID of the p4d server and kill it manually from the UNIX shell.
 The use of kill -15 (SIGTERM) is preferable to kill -9 (SIGKILL), as the database could be left in an inconsistent state if p4d happened to be in the middle of updating a file when a SIGKILL signal was received.